exsquared/ai-engineer-101/docs/chapter_6.md

-# Chapter 6: Beyond Yes/No — Handling Multi-Class Predictions
+# Beyond Yes/No — Handling Multi-Class Predictions

+## 🌟 Why Are We Here?

+In the real world, most problems are **not** just about saying "yes" or "no." Imagine building a support system.
+It's not enough to say whether a message is urgent.
+You also need to **route** it: Should it go to the billing team?
+Tech support?
+Product feedback?

+This chapter is about building models that make **real decisions**, not just binary ones.
+These are the kinds of systems you actually deploy.

 ---